WafflesCordDevelopmentTeam/FE-Loop-Bring-All/README.md

 # FE Loop Bring-All
-# Loop Brings Everyone To you infront of u Good For a kill all!
+# Loop Brings Everyone To you infront of you, Good For a kill all!

 # Made By LuxByte
 # Discord: catwix